He looks like a rock star and Tommy Fleetwood hit all the right notes to move himself into contention at The Open.

 Fleetwood admitted frustration after his first round left him six shots back from early leader Kevin Kisner.

-But he made them all back in an attention-grabbing round of 65 that moved him onto five under par, one shot behind clubhouse leader and former winner Zach Johnson.
+But he made them all back in an attention-grabbing round of 65 that moved him onto five under par, one shot behind clubhouse leader and former Champion Zach Johnson.

 He didn’t drop a single shot with three birdies on the front and back nine - including rolling in a long putt on the 18th to end in style.